How Much Do Bay Windows Cost to Install? (2023)

-Bay window installation typically costs $1,350 to $3,600, with a national average of $2,400.
+Bay window installation costs typically range from $1,350 to $3,600, but most homeowners will pay around $2,400 on average.
 Bay windows date back to the Renaissance.
 They’re more common in some architectural styles than others, but can be a great choice for increasing natural light and adding resale value to your home.
 A bay window is actually a set of three windows that protrudes from an exterior wall.
 It’s comprised of one large central window and two smaller windows, positioned at an angle, on either side.
 The center window is usually fixed but the side windows can open, and the structure adds a bit of floor space to the room’s interior.

 Below, we’ve broken down the different types of bay windows to help you start planning your project.
 Read our guide to the best window brands to begin researching options.